xebialabs/blueprint-cli/docs/blueprint-schema-v2.md

     - eu-north
     - label: EU West # no !expr support
       value: eu-west1 # no !expr support
-    pattern: # removed and moved to validate for v2
     validate: !expr "regex('[a-z]', AppName) && AppName != 'admin'"
     saveInXlvals: true # case changed for v2
-    dependsOnTrue: # removed for v2
-    dependsOnFalse: # removed for v2
     promptIf: # renamed from dependsOn, use expressions for dependsOnFalse use case (promptIf: !expr "!Foo" ) (Validated)
   # A secret parameter with question
   - name: Password